ZodaciOS/Alia/README.md

 *Once officialy released, source-code will be here on this repo.*

-all the code you see in this repo and workflows are just me testing github actions
+all the code you see in this repo and workflows are just me testing github actions. ignore it